wyatt-avilla/sunbird/readme.md

 - the model was trained on an augmented version of [this dataset](https://www.kaggle.com/datasets/shirshaka/c-code-snippets-and-their-labels)
-- each snippet of C code was compiled with the first four optimization levels of GCC and Clang, yielding 8 unique assembly code snippets for each element in the initial dataset (totaling 2.5 million snippets)
+- each snippet of C code is compiled (by default) with the first four optimization levels of GCC and Clang, yielding 8 unique assembly code snippets for each element in the initial dataset (totaling 2.5 million snippets)

 If `kaggle` is in your path, the original dataset can be downloaded with: